MARITAL & FAMILY LAW

 IT IS ONLY BY DISCUSSING THE SPECIFIC FACTS OF YOUR CASE WITH AN EXPERIENCED FAMILY LAW ATTORNEY THAT YOU CAN EDUCATE YOURSELF AS TO HOW FLORIDA LAW APPLIES TO YOUR INDIVIDUAL SITUATION.

-Now, what issues are involved in your case?
 The primary areas of concern in most divorce matters are:

 THE CHILDREN Where will they live?
 Will I have to pay child support?
 If so, how much?
 Where will they go to school?
 Can they leave Florida?
 When do I get to see them?
 What about the holidays?
 Their birthdays?
 Fathers' Day?
 Mothers' Day?
 My birthday?
 What happens if my spouse re-marries?
 Who should claim them on their tax returns?
 What are my obligations to the other parent if my child gets sick?
 What happens if I can't pay child support?
 What do I do if the other parent stops paying?
 Who pays the medical and dental bills for the children?
 Who pays for daycare or aftercare expenses?
 Does the other parent have to tell me where they are taking the children?
 Can the other parent get a passport for the children without my permission?
 What if the other parent brings the children to meet their new girlfriend or boyfriend?
 Can I move to another state with the children in the future?
 What happens when the oldest child turns 18?
 When does the child support stop?
 What if my child has special needs?

-ALIMONY What are the four (4) types of alimony in Florida?
+ALIMONY What are the five (5) types of alimony in Florida?
 Which one(s) am I likely to get?
 OR Which am I likely to have to pay?
 How much alimony will I get?
 OR How much alimony will I have to pay?
 How long will I receive alimony?
 OR How long will I have to pay alimony?
 When can I stop paying?
 Under what circumstances can I ask the court to modify my alimony payments?
 Will the alimony I receive be taxable to me, the same as if I was earning the money from employment?
 Or if I am paying alimony, can I deduct it from my tax returns?
 What if my former spouse gets re-married -- can I just stop paying alimony, or do I have to get a court order allowing me to do so?
 Or what if my former spouse does not get married but is living with someone in a 'supportive relationship' -- can I stop paying alimony right away?
 Can I make my former spouse keep paying for my medical insurance?
 Can I make my spouse guarantee the alimony with a life insurance policy?
 What about his or her social security benefits?
 Can my spouse make me sell my assets to pay alimony even if I lost my job?
 What if I need more money at some point in the future?
 What if I signed a pre-nuptial agreement waiving alimony - does that mean I have waived temporary support, too?

 INCOME TAXES Should I file jointly with my spouse?
 Why or why not?
 What happens to the refund check?
 What if I don't owe any taxes but my spouse does?
 Am I still liable?

 PRE-NUPTIAL OR POST-NUPTIAL AGREEMENT What if my spouse and I signed a Pre-Nuptial Agreement?
 Is it valid?
 Can my spouse try to have it declared void and set aside?
 Can I get it declared void and set it aside?
 Can it be modified?
+If I have a prenuptial agreement, does it still matter what I do and how I handle my finances?

 The hiring of a lawyer is an important decision that should not be based solely on advertisements.
 Before you decide, ask the attorney to send you free written information about their qualifications and experience.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for individual advice regarding your own situation.